|

 ASARCO Lead Smelter caused lead to be

 deposited in the soils of East Helena.
-Microscopic lead particles were released from the tall stacks that still stand on the smelter property.
+Microscopic lead particles were released from the tall stacks that stood on the smelter property until 2009.
 At the smelter, which closed in the late 1990s, tall stacks were used to put the pollution higher into the atmosphere where winds would carry it away and spread it out more.
 Unfortunately, a significant amount of lead ended up falling in the community of East Helena where it became part of the soil.
-As children played they may have enhaled some of the dust (including lead particles).
+As children played they may have inhaled some of the dust (including lead particles).
 Some of the lead would dissolve in the moisture in their lungs where it would be absorbed into their blood.

 In 1984 East Helena was added to the EPA's (Environmental Protection Agency)